|

 A penny saved is a penny earned.

 Too many times, we are focused on the fact our income isn’t enough.
 But, I want to dispute that mentality and say you need to learn how to spend what you do have.
-Specifically, spend money were it matters the most to you.
+Specifically, spend money where it matters the most to you.

 By saving money, it opens up opportunities.
 Plus it takes the stress and worry away about the “what if” scenarios.